 ...are you noticing a common theme here?
 Seller Central offers brands more control across the board, allowing you to own the experience, set pricing, gain data, manage inventory and fulfillment, and have predictable cash flow.
 Vendor Central places more of the control in Amazon's hands.

 “We typically recommend that brands on Vendor Central at least follow a hybrid strategy, where they're on both Vendor and Seller Central,” Smith says.

 "If we are choosing between one or the other, we generally recommend Seller Central for our clients because of the added control it offers," he continues.
 "Seller Central can (and should!) be integrated into a holistic, long-term eCommerce strategy.
 Because brands have control over pricing and inventory, they can make more concerted efforts to have a broader eCommerce strategy that they own.”

 “On Seller Central, you can choose which collection to launch and when,” Smith explains.
 “Amazon is an acquisition channel, and we can grow D2C without cannibalizing it through Amazon.”

 “Put your best foot forward on Amazon when it comes to evergreen-type products,” Smith says.
 “Then list the hottest styles, best deals, and full product collections on your D2C site.”
 Amazon can gain traction for your brand, and when you deliver on customer expectations, they’ll likely seek out a deeper, more direct experience on your owned channels."

-Growing and scaling on Amazon takes daily management, and deep knowledge of the platform — as well as consistent execution on your own website that differentiates itself from the Amazon experience.
+Growing and scaling on Amazon takes daily management and deep knowledge of the platform — as well as consistent execution on your own DTC website.
 Amazon has made consumers accustomed to convenience, so how can your site serve them more deeply?